coglescode/ecollege/README.md

 Live demo. https://ecollege.coglescode.com

 # Distinctiveness #
-This  project is based on existing e-learning platforms on the internet with the distinctiveness of __is free of charge for all users__ that seek free education no matter social status or economic situation.
+This  project is inspired by existing e-learning platforms on the internet with the distinctiveness of __is free of charge for all users__ that seek free education no matter social status or economic situation.
 Instead of having a price range, limited discounts an so on.
 I decided to make it free for all students and you won't find a payment system, cart or promotions of any kind.

 From an Instructor perpective this can be controversial due to give free knowledge to people with the only reward of an happy student that later spread same knowledge to others in classrooms or work places.
 That is why we only accept Instructors that are passionated to give knowledge.